dorgelesw/asynchronous-process-app/README.md

 * `Spring Web MVC Framework` to implement the Restful API.
 * Since we don't need to persist data when the application shuts down, we will use In-memory database because memory access is faster than disk access.
 So we will run H2 database as embedded database in Spring Boot.
-* We will implement the two approaches of asynchronous service as code.
-We will use `ThreadLocal` java tool to inject user context in our task by using `TaskExecutor` approach.
+* We will implement two approaches of asynchronous service as code.
+We will use first use `TaskExecutor` approach and `ThreadLocal` java tool to inject user context in our task.
+Then secondly, the `@Async` annotation support in Spring.
 * We will use `Spring Data JPA` for mapping entity in the database.
 * API Endpoint will take input natural number as a parameter and return response in `JSON` format.